citrix-workspace/microapps-script-sdk/jira/Readme.md

 See [Execute sync with basic auth](#basicAuth) to prepare `configJiraBasicAuth.json` config file.
 Basic auth and `baseUrl` are not provided as CLI arguments in the example.

-`bin/run action --name createTicket --configuration-file=jira/configJiraBasicAuth.template.json --parameters projectKey:MYPROJECT,summary:"This is summmary",description:"This is description",issueType:Task,reporterId:johndoe jira/jira.js`
+`bin/run action --name createTicket --configuration-file=jira/configJiraBasicAuth.template.json --parameter projectKey=MYPROJECT --parameter summary="This is summmary"  --parameter description="This is description" --parameter issueType=Task --parameter reporterId=johndoe jira/jira.js`

 #### Command line arguments